-The iPhone Upgrade Program is available at Apple Retail stores in the U.S. and online via the Apple.com website.
+The iPhone Upgrade Program is available at Apple Retail stores in the U.S. and via the Apple.com website.
 It’s also available in the U.K. and China.
-When you set out to buy a new iPhone, a choice called iPhone Upgrade Program will appear after you select your chosen model, color, capacity, and carrier.

-You need a valid credit card, a not-too-terrible credit score, and to be over 18 years old.
-Apple’s retail stores run the upgrade program in conjunction with Citizens One, which will run a credit check to approve you for a 24-month interest-free loan.
-If you are under 18, you’ll have to con your parents or some other adult to front the credit card for you.
+You need a valid credit card, a decent credit score, and to be over 18 years old.
+Apple offers the upgrade program in conjunction with Citizens One, which runs a credit check to approve you for a 24-month, interest-free loan.
+If you’re under 18, you’ll have to con your parents or some other adult to front the credit card for you.
 There’s also a pre-approval feature available for returning upgraders and new enrollees.
-But Apple allows loan pre-approvals for preorders only via the Apple Store app on your iPhone.
+Apple allows loan pre-approvals for pre-orders only via the Apple Store app on your iPhone.

-Pre-approvals are not equal to reserving a phone; you still have to get in line.
-But the process lets you select the model you want for faster checkout.
+Pre-approvals are not equal to reserving a phone in the case of newly-released handsets that are not yet available, but the process lets you select the model you want for faster checkout.
 You can buy your iPhone online, use the Apple Store app (required for pre-orders), or buy your iPhone in person at an Apple Store.

 After you have paid 12 monthly installments, you are eligible to trade in your old iPhone for the new version.
-Your old phone must be in decent working condition with the ability to power on and hold a charge, with an intact and functioning display without breaks or cracks.
+Your old phone must be in good working condition with the ability to power on and hold a charge and with an intact and functioning display without breaks or cracks.
 If you upgrade online, you will have to sign a new 24-month contract and trade in your old iPhone at an Apple Store or have a trade-in kit mailed to you.